Biostatistics with R

 The R statistical package has separate installers for different operating systems.
 The major operating systems supported are Linux, Windows and Mac OS (X).

 A new version of R is released approximately once a year, with "patch releases" occuring on a need basis.
 In any CRAN location, almost all the past versions are kept.
 Generally, two successive versions do not differ appreciably in terms of the general statistical and computational algorithms.
-Thus, most of the commands you will learn in this tutorial will work in both R-3.0.0 and R-3.2.0 versions (may even in R-2.6.0).
-Only the special extrnal libraries that will not have backward compatibility beyond a point.
+Thus, most of the commands you will learn in this tutorial will work in both R-3.0.0 and R-4.2.0 versions.
+Only the special extrnal libraries that will not have backward compatibility beyond a point require updated versions of R.

 Installing R in windows Operating system